RaymondLoranger/map_sorter/README.md

 Sorts a list of `maps`¹ as per a list of sort specs (ascending/descending keys).

-¹__Also keywords or structures implementing the Access behaviour.__
+¹<em>Also keywords or structures implementing the Access behaviour.</em>
 ## Installation

 The package can be installed by adding `:map_sorter` to your list of